 The Spanish play rugby!
 Who knew?
 In this football-obsessed country, rugby union is so far down the sport pecking order, you’d be forgiven for failing to notice it at all.
 But here in Villajoyosa, just up the coast from Alicante, rugby is alive and kicking.

-CR La Vila is actually one of the better teams in Spain – quite something for a little town like ours – and a home game at their stadium is a great way of spending a Sunday afternoon.
+CR La Vila is actually one of the better teams in Spain – quite something for a little town like ours.
+A home game at their stadium is a great way of spending a Sunday afternoon.

 The crowd is usually a friendly mix of local fans and expat or tourist Brits getting their rugby fix.
 Buy yourself a beer or something off the barbecue and enjoy the match.